See the Text: From Tokenization to Visual Reading: Introduction

-Below, we summarize the advantages of our vision-centric tokenization, highlighting that representing text visually is a promising and valuable direction for future research. \ding{182} \textbf{Efficiency.} Compared to text tokenization, our vision-centric tokenization significantly reduces token counts \emph{across 14 diverse languages} (\cf~Table~\ref{app:fig:compression_ratio}), with even greater benefits for low-resource languages (\eg, 4.43× for English, 13.05× for Georgian).
-This advantage arises from its language-agnostic design, avoiding the inherent bias of text tokenization toward high-resource languages~\citep{truong2024revisiting}. \ding{183} \textbf{Strong cross-lingual generalization.} Our vision-centric tokenization demonstrates robust cross-lingual generalization, achieving higher translation quality than text-tokenization counterpart for both high- and low-resource languages while avoiding excessive subword segmentation (\cf~Sec.~\ref{sec:multilingual}). \ding{184} \textbf{Robustness to orthographic perturbations.} Our vision-centric tokenization is less sensitive to input perturbations than conventional text tokenization (\cf~Sec.~\ref{sec:4.4}).
-By processing text as continuous visual patterns, minor edits (\eg, insertions, deletions, substitutions) affect only local features, while the overall word shape remains intact, resulting in robust representations. \ding{185} \textbf{Hierarchical structure awareness.} Subword tokenization splits words into discrete and independent units without explicitly modeling the hierarchy from characters to words~\citep{chai2024tokenization}.
-In contrast, our vision tokenization can naturally learn linguistic structural regularities from the holistic visual patterns of text, resulting in stronger compositionality (\cf~Figure~\ref{fig:composition})~\citep{peng2025understanding}.
+Below, we summarize the advantages of our vision-centric tokenization, highlighting that representing text visually is a promising and valuable direction for future research. \ding{182} \textbf{Efficiency.} Compared to text tokenization, our vision-centric tokenization significantly reduces token counts \emph{across 14 diverse languages} (\cf~Figure~\ref{fig:compression_ratio}), with even greater benefits for low-resource languages (\eg, 4.43× for English, 13.05× for Georgian).
+This advantage arises from its language-agnostic design, avoiding the inherent bias of text tokenization toward high-resource languages~\cite{truong2024revisiting}. \ding{183} \textbf{Strong cross-lingual generalization.} Our vision-centric tokenization demonstrates robust cross-lingual generalization, achieving higher translation quality than text-tokenization counterpart for both high- and low-resource languages while avoiding excessive subword segmentation (\cf~Sec.~\ref{sec:multilingual}). \ding{184} \textbf{Intra-token Structural Awareness.} While text tokenization is often blind to the internal structure of tokens~\cite{chai2024tokenization}, our vision-centric paradigm preserves the compositional details of text.
+This awareness yields inherent robustness to surface-level perturbations (\eg, typos and visual noise, \cf~Sec.~\ref{sec:perturbation}) and facilitates fine-grained structural reasoning tasks—including character counting and unscrambling (\cf~Sec.~\ref{sec:intratoken})—which are challenging for models that rely on discrete token IDs. \ding{185} \textbf{Input Flexibility.} Representing text visually opens a new frontier for input customization.
+Modulating rendering configurations (\eg, font size, resolution) allows for a dynamic trade-off between computational cost and performance.
+Simultaneously, stylistic variations (\eg, bolding, highlighting, italic) provide an intuitive way to emphasize key content.
+This level of control is structurally impossible for traditional tokenization, which treats text as static, discrete IDs.